bthate/genocide/docs/admin.rst

 SERVICE
 =======

-genocide install a service file in /etc/systemd/system/genocide.service.
+GENOCIDE installs a service file in /etc/systemd/system/genocide.service.
 To enable this service use enable and reload the systemd daemon:

 ::